outdreamer/build-a-cure/docs/tasks/function_to_do.md

           - points can be included based on metrics (like importance in representing other points, or adjacence to average, as a way of adding value to prediction)
           - point subsets can be selected based on representative samples (a predictive subset) or alternatives (alternate predictive subsets) or integrations (subsets to integrate to form an integration structure like aggregate/average)
             - point subset approximations can be used in place of the entire set, just like the data set points can be approximated with a subset
+            - point subset connections can be direct (connect each adjacent pair, connect priority points, connect/average point subset-connecting lines), or indirect (use point to determine value of a possible prediction function)
           - integration method of subset connections have varying value in predicting y (average, weighted average, aggregate, connect)
           - point-connection methods have varying value to improving a prediction function